PayFabric/APIs/Receivables/Sections/APIs/Sync/Token.md

 PayFabric Receivables Sync API Authentication
 ============================
-Clients will always need to create a security token to authenticate with the PayFabric Receivables API.
-It is recommended to request a token for every API call to avoid any connection issue.
-However, the token will be valid for 100 days.
-All API calls made within that 100 day timeframe can use the same token.
-Once it hits the 100 day mark, it will become invalid and a new token will be needed.
+Clients will create a security token by making an API call.
+The security token can then be used to authenticate with the PayFabric Receivables Sync API.
+It is recommended to use the same API token for all Sync API calls for ease of use.
+However, the token will expire after 100 days and a new token will be needed.

-##### Step 1: Create / Get the User to be Used for the API Calls
+##### Step 1:Obtain Credentials for the API Calls
-In the PayFabric Receivables Management Portal you will be able to create additional users
+Obtain `Portal Name`, `Integration Key` and `Integration Key Password` under `Settings` > `General Settings` on the PayFabric Receivables Management Portal.
+These credentials will be used to authenticate with the Sync api.

-##### Step 2: Generate the Security Token
+##### Step 2: Make an API Call to Generate the Security Token
-In the body add in the username and password created
+API Endpoint: `https://{PayFabric URL}/sync/{PortalName}/api/token`

+Replace the following variables from the endpoint URL:

+  * `{PayFabric URL}`:
+    * Production: `www.payfabric.com`
+    * Sandbox: `sandbox.payfabric.com`
+  * `{PortalName}`:  Use the ‘Portal Name’ obtain from Step 1.

+Make a Form Post API call to the endpoint with the following parameters:

+  * `grant_type=password` - This is used to specify the authentication type
+  * `client_id=ePay_Sync` - This is used to specify the type of user to be authenticated
+  * `username={username}` - Replace `{username}` with the `Integration Key` from the previous step
+  * `password={password}` - Replace `{password}` with the `Integration Key Password` from the previous step

+Example:
 ```shell
 curl -X POST \
   http://sandbox.payfabric.com/sync/nodus/api/token \
   -H 'Content-Type: application/x-www-form-urlencoded' \
   -d 'grant_type=password&client_id=ePay_Sync&username=nodus&password=password1'
 ```
-If the HTTP Status Code is 200 - OK, you will receive the following **JSON** response:
+If the HTTP Status Code is 200 - OK, you will receive the following JSON response:

 <pre>
 {